Winegrowing

 Human resources management on a wine estate

-Human resources management (HRM) is a crucial aspect of ensuring the long-term future and development of a winery.
-In a constantly evolving sector, wineries face many challenges in terms of recruiting, retaining and developing the skills of their employees.
+Human resource management (HRM) is a crucial aspect in ensuring the sustainability and development of a wine estate.
+In a constantly evolving sector, wine businesses face numerous challenges when it comes to recruiting, retaining and developing the skills of their employees.

-This article explores the different aspects of HRM in a winery and proposes solutions for optimising this essential function.
+This article explores the various aspects of HRM in a wine estate and offers solutions for optimizing this essential function.

 Table of contents